 Youth Science Canada is developing a new Management Portal (aka Registration System) for use by Regions across Canada.
 We hope to have this new system ready for launch by late-February 2021.

-Registration closes on March 4th, 2020 at 3PM.
+Registration for the 2021 Virtual Greater Vancouver Regional Science Fair will close March 10th, 2021 at 3PM.
 Please ensure that your payment is submitted on Canada Helps along with your Registration ID.
 Late applications will not be accepted.

 Take a look at this checklist to make sure that you’re eligible to compete at the Greater Vancouver Regional Science Fair (GVRSF).

 - The project is the work of one or two students from start to completion.

 - Be in grades 7 to 12, as indicated in your BC Ministry Form 1701 at the start of the school year.